3 ways to engage manufacturing employees

 Hear more from Jon Batty, Reward Lead, ANZ & Japan at Mondelēz, about the organization’s exciting wellbeing initiatives that have improved engagement, morale and productivity:

-This is a difficult time for frontline employees, and it’s important to give them extra support and show your appreciation as they continue to go to work and give their best every day.
+Frontline employees have continued to experience challenging times.
+It’s important to give them extra support and show your appreciation as they continue to give their best every day.

 With many businesses struggling on how to best connect, recognize and support their frontline employees, we’re here to help you put in place the tools to bring your employees through the pandemic and beyond.
 Get in touch with us to learn more.